GiselaMD/MyReads/README.md

 # MyReads Project: A Book Lending App - Udacity

-This is a book lending app where you can add new books to your shelves, which are: Want to read, Currently reading and Read.
+This is a book lending app where you can organize your books in different shelves, search for more books and add them to your shelves, which are: Want to read, Currently reading and Read.

 This is the final assessment project for Udacity's React Fundamentals course.
 This project started with a template that provided a static example of the CSS and HTML markup, wich you can find in this link: https://github.com/udacity/reactnd-project-myreads-starter.